 This section-by-section summary should help you figure it out.

 Section 1: Type of Mortgage and Terms of Loan.
-This section, which describes the loan program for which the borrower wants to apply, is "generally not something the consumer is going to be able to complete," explains Greg Cook, a loan consultant and first-time homebuyer specialist at Guild Mortgage Co. in Temecula, Calif.
+This section, which describes the loan program for which the borrower wants to apply, is “generally not something the consumer is going to be able to complete,” explains Greg Cook, senior loan officer with Platinum Home Mortgage in Temecula, California.
 Instead, the loan officer will fill in the details.

 Section 2: Property Information and Purpose of Loan.
-Most homebuying loan applicants haven't identified the property they want to purchase.
-That means parts of this section will be marked "to be determined," Cook explains.
+Many homebuying loan applicants haven’t identified the property they want to purchase.
+In such cases, parts of this section will be marked “to be determined,” Cook explains.
 Borrowers will need to indicate who will own the property and how title will be held.
-They'll also have to disclose the source of their down payment (e.g., cash, gift, first-time homebuyer program).
+They’ll also have to disclose the source of the down payment (for example: cash, gift, first-time homebuyer program).

 Section 4: Employment Information.
 This section enables the lender to contact the borrower’s employer (or employers) to verify the length and terms of employment.

 A two-year job history typically is a minimum requirement, according to Jay Dacey, a mortgage broker for Metropolitan Financial Mortgage Co. in Minneapolis.
 That means specificity is crucial.
 “If you get lazy and two years was really one year and 10 months, then all of a sudden the whole loan could be messed up,” he warns.